 The color of the curry will tempt you to eat more.
-I used Kashmiri red chili powder which gives this vibrant red color.
+I have used Kashmiri red chili powder which gives that vibrant red color to the chicken curry.
 It doesn’t mean than you cannot use the normal red chili powder, but the color differs for sure!
 This spicy chicken curry goes well with the rice, roti, parathas, idlis, dosa, etc.,

 It takes only 30 minutes to make this spicy chicken curry.
 There is no soaking or grinding involved for making this gravy.
 It has mild sour taste coming from the yogurt which balances the spice level.
 Occasionally we eat spicy food like this 🙂

-If we buy chicken, then I plan in such a way that the gravy can be used for both lunch and dinner (Gravy/Curry that goes well with tiffin and rice) so spicy chicken gravy is one such option.
+Whenever I buy some chicken, I usually plan in such a way that the gravy can be used for both lunch and dinner (Gravy/Curry that goes well with tiffin and rice) so spicy chicken gravy is one such option.
+It makes life easier!

 Let’s see the ingredient list for making this yummy and delicious chicken curry.